 2. Rat-Tail Comb

 Best for: thin hair

 Yet another dual combo brush, the rat-tail comb, allows for easy sectioning and parts with the long handle, as well as smoothing benefits with the fine teeth.
 In addition, rat-tail combs are the perfect instrument for adding massive volume to thin hair through the process of teasing.
 The fine teeth are perfect for, who would’ve guessed it, fine hair!
 They make brushing and clumping hair together to create texture a super simple step.

 Another handy trick of the long end is that it’s perfect for tucking lumps and bumps back into place to lend to the overall coiffed look you’re aiming for.
 Needless to say, you’ll be rocking a perfectly parted head of super voluminous flowing waves in no time with one of these.

 Best for: wavy/curly hair

-If you’re looking for the same benefits of a rat-tail comb, but need a little more TLC in the process, a dense boar’s bristle teasing brush is just what your styling routine is craving.
-Boar bristles aren’t as harsh as the teeth of a plastic comb, which means it’ll be more gentle on your hair.
-If you experience any frizz after brushing, use some leave-in conditioner like some of the Nexxus New York Diametress Headress Leave-in Conditioning Creme to supply some moisture to your hair.
+If you’re looking for the same benefits of a rat-tail comb but need a little more TLC in the process, a dense boar’s bristle teasing brush is just what your styling routine is craving.
+Boar bristles aren’t as harsh as the teeth of a plastic comb, which means they’ll be more gentle on your hair.

 4. Vented Brush